PRIYUNSHU21/attendance-backend/FRONTEND_DEVELOPER_GUIDE.md

 # 📁 FILE STRUCTURE GUIDE FOR FRONTEND DEVELOPERS

 ## 🎯 Overview
 This guide explains every file in the attendance backend system and how frontend developers can work with them.

+**Note:** The frontend codebase is now managed and deployed separately from this backend repository.
+Integrate your frontend by connecting to the API endpoints described below.
+All backend deployment and security best practices are handled in this repository.

 ## 🌐 **PRODUCTION DEPLOYMENT STATUS**